huggingface/blog/accelerate-v1.md

 * A flexible low-level training API, allowing for training on 6 different hardware accelerators (CPU, GPU, TPU, XPU, NPU, MLU) while maintaining 99% of your original training loop
 * An easy-to-use command-line interface aimed at configuring and running scripts across different hardware configurations
-* The birthplace of `device_map="auto"` and Big Model Inference, allowing users to not only perform inference on large models but now also aid in training large models on small compute through techniques like PEFT
+* The birthplace of `device_map="auto"` and Big Model Inference, allowing users to not only perform inference on large models but now also aiding in training large models on small compute through techniques like parameter-efficient fine-tuning

 These three facets have allowed Accelerate to become the foundation of **nearly every framework at Hugging Face**!

-As the framework has been stable for nearly a year, we're excited to announce that as of today we've published **the first of a series of release candidates for Accelerate 1.0.0**!
+As the framework has been stable for nearly a year, we're excited to announce that as of today we've published **the first release candidates for Accelerate 1.0.0**!

 This blog will detail:

 1. Why did we decide to do 1.0?
-(Aside from the API is "stable")
 2. What is the future for Accelerate, and where do we see PyTorch as a whole going?
 3. What are the breaking changes and deprecations that occurred, and how can you migrate over easily?